Daemon16/digideck-portal/README.md

 For issues or questions:
 1. Check the GitHub Issues page
-2. Review Firebase console for function logs
+2. Review Firebase console for authentication logs
-3. Test data scraping endpoints manually
+3. Verify environment variables in Vercel
-4. Verify environment configuration
+4. Test Firestore security rules

 ---